A note on the connection between non-additive entropy and $h$-derivative: h -Derivative and Non-Additive Entropy

 It is constructive to explore the connections with the already known statistical distributions.
 For example, the Tsallis entropy is obtained by $h=q-1, h'=0$.
-While taking $h=q-1, h'=1-q^{-1}$ we can obtain the Abe's symmetry entropy Eq.~(\ref{equ:abeentropy}) (see the discussion in the Appendix)~\cite{Abe-97}.
-The non-extensive entropy given in Eq.~(\ref{equ:borgesentropy}) proposed by Borges and Roditi~\cite{Bor-98} (also see the Appendix) can then be recovered with the relationship of $h=q-1, h'=1-q'$.
+While taking $h=q-1, h'=1-q^{-1}$, we can obtain the Abe entropy Equation~(\ref{equ:abeentropy}) (see the discussion in the Appendix \ref{app1})~\cite{abe1997note}.
+The non-extensive entropy given in Equation~(\ref{equ:borgesentropy}) proposed by Borges and Roditi~\cite{borges1998family} (also see the Appendix \ref{app1}) can then be recovered with the relationship of $h=q-1, h'=1-q'$.
+Although the non-extensive entropy of Borges and Roditi and our two-parameter $(h,h')$-entropy have similar forms, we gained them using different mathematical methods.
+Specifically, we used $(h,h')$-derivative developed by ourselves, which differs from the $q$-calculus used by Borges and Roditi.
+In addition to the difference in the form of expression between the two-type derivative, a conspicuous point is that our two-parameter $(h,h')$-derivative does not require the function $f(x)$ to be continuous and differentiable at $x=0$.